RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	the	International	Data	Center	Authority	(IDCA) established	the	Infinity	Paradigm,	which	is	intended	to	be	a comprehensive	data	center	design	and	operations	framework.
 The Infinity	Paradigm	differs	from	other	standards	by	shifting	away	from	a tiered	architecture	and	instead	embracing	a	macro-level	approach, where	the	entire	data	center	is	considered	as	a	whole.
  	C	is	incorrect	because	Building	Industry	Consulting	Services International	(BISCI)	issues	certifications	and	develops	standards	in the	area	of	complex	cabling	for	data	systems.
 The	standards	are focused	on	cabling	design	and	setups,	and	includes	specifications	on power,	energy,	efficiency,	and	hot/cold	aisle	setups.
  	D	is	incorrect	because	the	Uptime	Institute	publishes	the	most	widely used	standard	for	data	center	design	based	on	a	tiered	topology approach.
 This	standard	has	four	tiers,	each	progressively	adding layers	and	requirements	for	redundancy	and	fault	tolerance.

-5. To	optimize	the	auto-scaling	capabilities	of	a	cloud	deployment,	whenwould	the	optimal	time	be	to	apply	baselines	to	systems?
+### Question # 1 - 	To	optimize	the	auto-scaling	capabilities	of	a	cloud	deployment,	whenwould	the	optimal	time	be	to	apply	baselines	to	systems?
 A.	Immediately	after	enabling	a	virtual	machine
 B.	Before	penetration	testing	is	done
 C.	Immediately	prior	to	putting	the	system	into	production